mathworks/matlab-azure-devops-extension/overview.md

 1. Set the token as a secret variable.
 For more information about secret variables, see [Set secret variables](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash).
 2. Map the secret variable to an environment variable named `MLM_LICENSE_TOKEN` in each of the **Run MATLAB Build**, **Run MATLAB Tests**, and **Run MATLAB Command** tasks of your YAML pipeline.

-For example, use the latest release of MATLAB on a self-hosted agent to run the tests in your private project.
-To install the latest release of MATLAB on the agent, specify the **Install MATLAB** task in your pipeline.
-To run the tests, specify the **Run MATLAB Tests** task.
+For example, use the latest release of MATLAB on a self-hosted agent to run the tests in your private project:
+- One convenient way to include the required dependencies on a self-hosted agent is to specify the [MATLAB Dependencies Container Image on Docker&reg; Hub](https://hub.docker.com/r/mathworks/matlab-deps) in your YAML pipeline.
+- To install the latest release of MATLAB on the agent, specify the **Install MATLAB** task in your pipeline.
+- To run the tests, specify the **Run MATLAB Tests** task.

 In this example, `myToken` is the name of the secret variable that holds the batch licensing token.

 ```YAML
 pool: myPool